What Should We Actually Be Afraid of in AI?

 Your biggest mistake is thinking that computers can think

-In English there’s a wonderful word “misnomer” — the wrong use of a word or name to describe something.
-Way back when the first vacuum tubes were warming up in ENIAC or UNIVAC, the American military folks who built those computers in 1945 decided to call their creations “electronic brains.”
+There’s a useful word for what happened next: misnomer — using the wrong word or name for something.
+Way back when the first vacuum tubes were warming up inside ENIAC and UNIVAC, the American military men who built those machines in 1945 decided to call their creations “electronic brains.”

 And that’s where all hell broke loose.
 Nobody back then had the faintest clue how the brain actually works.
 Frankly, nobody can properly explain it even now.
-We have neurons, they weave together, and out comes you, Vasya Pupkin — the Russian equivalent of John Doe.
+We have neurons, they weave together, and out comes you — John Doe.
 Well, that’s what we think.
 When you think, electricity runs through your brain.
 When you don’t think, it doesn’t.
-Here’s the kicker — you store memories in your brain.
+Here’s the kicker: you store memories in your brain.
 But we don’t know how.
 Probably something to do with neurons weaving together.
-If you count those neurons up, it turns out we can’t figure out how we can remember anything at all.
-Oh, and here’s another thing.
-Some people get flicked on the head and forget who they are.
-Others can have half their brain lopped off with an axe and they’re totally fine.
+If you actually count the neurons, it turns out we can’t account for how we manage to remember anything at all.
+Oh, and one more thing.
+Some people take a bump on the head and forget who they are.
+Others can have half their brain removed by a surgeon and walk away fine.

 Sure, we have neural interfaces, we can do MRI scans and remove tumors.
-We know that without a brain, our friend Vasya Pupkin is a goner.
+We know that without a brain, our friend John Doe is a goner.
 But we don’t know how it actually works.
 Why?
 Because we don’t know how to build a new one from scratch.

-If we understand how a Soviet-era “Radiotekhnika” radio receiver works — a beloved piece of Soviet consumer electronics — we know the purpose of every component and can build a new one.
+If we understand how an old Heathkit tube radio works — the kind of kit hobbyists built on kitchen tables across America in the ’60s — we know the purpose of every component, and we can build a new one.
 We can fix it.
-We can build one on a transistor chip from China, on discrete transistors, or on warm, lovely vacuum tubes.
-That means we truly understand what a “Radiotekhnika” is and how it works.
+We can rebuild it on a transistor chip from China, on discrete transistors, or on warm, lovely vacuum tubes.
+That means we truly understand what a Heathkit is and how it works.

 The brain?
 Nope.
 We have hunches, but we’re not sure.
-In 1945 we had no idea about 90% of the information we know about the brain today.
+In 1945 we had no idea about 90% of what we know about the brain today.

 And so, armed with that level of knowledge, someone walks in and says: “You know what, dear sirs, I’ve been thinking — we should call this thing an ‘electronic brain’!”